tjheslin1/sunday-arcana-recruitment/doc.md

 | 4 | Successfully convince, or manipulate, a local leader. |

 ##### Combat Adventure
+Since combat in a follower adventure is not intended to be played out, the DM is free to set an appropriate challenge rating based on the expected resistance the followers would face.

+For example, followers tasked with clearing out a haunted house full of Ghosts would face a greater challenge than those tasked with driving away a group of Goblins.
+As such the CR of the combat encounter would be higher.

+If the followers are destined to face a combat encounter originally intended for Player characters, the challenge rating should be based on the expected level of the Player characters, adjusted for party size.

+This can quickly be determined by reviewing the expected level that the Player's would expect to face certain monsters., or the level they would be expected to be in a certain area.

-Combat encounter building has already been outlined in the **XP Thresholds by Character Level** table in the [Dungeon Master's Guide (DMG)](https://www.dndbeyond.com/sources/dmg/creating-adventures#XPThresholdsbyCharacterLevel) and the **Solo Monster Challenge Rating** table of [Xanathar's Guide to Everything (XgtE)](Solo Monster Challenge Rating).
+If the DM wants to build a specific encounter for the followers to face, tables for calculcating CR have been outlined in the **XP Thresholds by Character Level** table in the [Dungeon Master's Guide (DMG)](https://www.dndbeyond.com/sources/dmg/creating-adventures#XPThresholdsbyCharacterLevel) and the **Solo Monster Challenge Rating** table of [Xanathar's Guide to Everything (XgtE)](Solo Monster Challenge Rating).

 ### A Combination?